-France has one of the largest telecommunication markets in Europe that is characterized by fierce competition between four main operators.
-Penetration rates are high for fixed and mobile services and prices very affordable.
+France has one of the largest telecommunication markets in Europe, which is characterized by fierce competition between four main convergent operators, leading to very affordable prices.

-Mobile services: France's mobile market is one of the largest in Europe in terms of subscriptions and also among the most competitive.
-Orange, a major international player with operations across Europe, the Arab States region, and Africa is leading the market.
-The entry of mobile operator Free in early 2012 had a disruptive effect on the market.
-What followed was described as "one of Europe's most brutal telecoms price wars".196 The three "incumbent" operators Orange, SFR, and Bouygues increased their investments in LTE infrastructure in order to stay competitive and satisfy customer demands for higher speeds.
-LTE plans were first launched in late 2012.
-Mobilebroadband penetration is above the European average and prices for both prepaid and postpaid mobile-broadband services are very affordable (ARCEP, 2014).
+Mobile services: France's mobile market is one of the largest in Europe in terms of subscriptions, and is also among the most competitive.
+Orange - a major international player with operations across Europe, the Arab States region and Africa - is leading the market.
+The entry of mobile operator Free Mobile in early 2012 had a disruptive effect on the market leading to lower postpaid mobilebroadband prices and migration from prepaid to postpaid offers.
+What followed was described as "one of Europe's most brutal telecoms price wars".195 The four operators continue to invest in LTE infrastructure at a faster pace than the one set out by their licences.
+In January 2018, the Government, Arcep and mobile operators reached an agreement to achieve ubiquitous, high standard mobile coverage in France.
+196

 Fixed services: The fixed telecommunication market in France is very advanced and subscription numbers are high.
 Fixed-telephone penetration is still above 50 per cent.
-Fixed-broadband penetration is among the highest in the world and prices for fixed-broadband services very affordable.
-Almost all fixed-broadband subscriptions are bundled with at least one telephony service and 69 per cent were even triple or quadruple play and bundled with a TV service in 2016 (European Commission, 2017).
-DSL subscriptions are still prevalent, while fibre connections have seen the strongest growth in recent years.
-Private operators as well as public entities are investing heavily in the roll-out of FTTH networks as well as in the modernization of copper lines in order to update to VDSL (ARCEP, 2014).
-Incumbent operator Orange holds the highest market share, but is facing competition from the same players as in the mobile market namely Free, Bouygues, and SFR.
+Fixed-broadband penetration is among the highest in the world and prices for fixed-broadband services are very affordable.
+Almost all fixed-broadband subscriptions are bundled with at least one telephony service and 71 per cent were even triple or quadruple play and bundled with television service in 2016 (European Commission, 2017).
+DSL subscriptions are still prevalent, while FTTH is being massively deployed.
+Private operators as well as public entities are investing heavily in the roll-out of FTTH networks.
+Incumbent operator Orange holds the highest market share, but is facing competition from the same players as in the mobile market, namely Free, Bouygues and SFR.

-Government policy: The focus of the government is on the development of broadband networks.
-France's broadband target exceeds (albeit with a longer time frame) that of the Digital Agenda for Europe and aims to achieve 100 per cent coverage
+Government policy: The focus of the Government is on the development of broadband networks.
+France's broadband target exceeds (albeit with a longer time-frame) that of the Digital Agenda for Europe and aims to achieve 100 per cent coverage with 30 Mbit/s by 2020.
+An intermediary objective of 100 per cent coverage with 8 Mbit/s, corresponding to "good broadband connectivity" was added in 2017.
+The goal is to be achieved primarily through the roll-out of FTTH.
+France